 Cope N’Stick/Butt Joint:

 5-piece construction with stiles and rails joining at a 90-degree angle in the corners.

 5-piece construction with additional molding applied to the face frame of the door to give a more elaborate look.

 Just like a 5-piece door, the 5-piece drawer front is comprised of 2 stiles, 2 rails, and a center panel.
 Horizontal grain direction is standard on the panel of the drawer front.
 Rails are typically made narrower than the rails on the matching door style.

 Solid piece that usually has the same outside edge as the matching door.

 Solid drawer front with detail carved into it to match the detail of the door.

-Non-functional door sections that serve to cover large exposed areas along back side of cabinets, often used on island and bar sections.
+Non-functional door sections that serve to cover large exposed areas along the backside of cabinets, often used on island and bar sections.